vepain/lte-bib-bbaf589-10-1093/README.md

 * [Article supplementary data](https://github.com/broadinstitute/plasmid-detection-benchmark)

 >[!WARNING]
 > Homogeneity and completeness measures computing by `sklearn` are not correct.
-So we code ours.
 > See [GitHub issue #13058](https://github.com/scikit-learn/scikit-learn/issues/13058)
+> Our experiments rely on our own coding of the computation f completeness and homogeneity.

 **Python package:** `lteu` (for Letter To the Editor Utilities).